JK Electrical Upgrades Guide: Lighting, Power & Accessories

 Winch Electrical Requirements

 A winch is one of the highest electrical draws you’ll add to your JK.
-Proper wiring is critical.
+Proper wiring is critical — and you’ll need a proper steel bumper to mount it.

 Winch Power Requirements